checkeverything.ch

 • Drinking water

-• Fruit, vegetables and cereals from impacted soils
+• Fruit, vegetables and cereals from affected soils

-For microplastics in food, there are currently no binding limits in Switzerland or the EU.
-Studies have detected microplastics in honey, table salt, mineral water and beer; health effects in humans are still under investigation.
-FOEN and FSVO follow EU work; no short-term limit introduction is announced.
+For microplastics in food there are currently no binding limits in Switzerland or the EU.
+Studies have detected microplastics in honey, table salt, mineral water and beer; the health effects in humans are still under investigation.
+The FOEN and FSVO follow EU work; no short-term limit is announced.

 Swiss Action Plan and Bans: AFFF, Cosmetics, REACH